-While just a few years ago lifting weights was seen as something often only beefy body-builders would do in the gym, more and more people are turning to strength training as they become aware of its amazing benefits for the mind and body.
-Not only does weight lifting boost your metabolism and help maintain weight loss, but it also helps build bone density, prevent disease and improve your balance, posture, mood and quality of sleep.
-Just 60 minutes of training a week are enough to help you start to feel healthier and stronger.
+While just a few years ago lifting weights was seen as something often only body-builders would do in the gym, more and more people are turning to strength training as they become aware of its amazing benefits for the mind and body.
+Not only does weight lifting have the potential to increase metabolism and help maintain weight loss, but it also helps build bone density, prevent disease and improve your balance, posture, mood and quality of sleep.
+For those new to strength training just 60 minutes of training a week are enough to help you start to feel healthier and stronger.

 Why should you be strength training?